 - prioritising building your own referral networks which will provide you with a regular stream of high quality new client leads.

 The Big 4 firms, EY, Deloitte, PwC and KPMG, are all big firms.
 If you want to stand out enough to make partner in a Big 4 firm you need to have a strong personal brand and high profile internally and externally of the firm.
-This means: